 Credit Card vs. Debit Card: What’s the Difference?

 Credit and debit cards are both methods of payment and can be used in similar ways.
 However, there are key differences between the two.
-Most importantly, a credit card uses money borrowed from a card issuer to make a purchase while a debit card draws on existing funds in your bank account.
+Most importantly, a credit card uses money borrowed from a card issuer to make a purchase, while a debit card draws on existing funds in your bank account.

 What is a credit card?

-A credit card uses a revolving line of credit issued by a financial institution, usually a bank or credit union.
+A credit card uses a revolving line of credit issued by a financial institution, such as a bank or credit union.
 When you use a credit card, you borrow from that institution.
 You are bound by your card issuer agreement to pay back the amount borrowed plus any applicable interest.
-However, you aren’t obligated to pay the full current balance all at once – you can pay the minimum payment (usually a percentage of the balance or a set amount) or the statement balance to avoid interest charges.
-The billing cycle is usually monthly.

-Credit cards pros and cons
+Credit card pros and cons

 Let’s look at the benefits and drawbacks of using a credit card.